 Just like for-profit businesses, many social enterprises need to send invoices.
-Try Debitoor for free and create your first invoice with just a few clicks.
+Find out more about invoicing software for social enterprises or try Debitoor for free.

 Whereas most businesses strive to make a profit for their shareholders, social enterprises invest any money they make into tackling social problems, supporting communities, or helping the environment.